Friday, September 25, 2015

 The salesman nodded and shrugged, “I don’t have headlights on my car.
 I’ll take you tomorrow morning.”

-Christmas - furniture stuck at customs until Jan 2nd
+Christmas furniture stuck at customs

-Their first Christmas on Isla they arrived with their two teenagers and their parents only to discover that the house wasn’t completed.
+Their first Christmas on Isla, they arrived with their two teenagers and their parents, only to discover that the house wasn’t completed.
 It didn’t have any doors or windows!
-Plus the shipment of furniture sent weeks before was stuck in customs until after the New Year; everything was closed between Christmas and New Year’s Day.
+Plus, the shipment of furniture sent weeks before was stuck in customs until after the New Year; everything was closed between Christmas and New Year’s Day.

-Abby - hugging their new hot water heater
+Hugging their new hot water heater

 Abby laughs at the memory, “What did we know?
 We were all alone in this adventure.”

-For many years Abby brought a variety of things to Isla Mujeres.
+For many years, Abby brought a variety of things to Isla Mujeres.
 She ingeniously froze chicken pieces in metal tennis-ball cans for easy transportation.
 Cat food was packed in suitcases, along with cream cheese and other necessities.

-El Zorro - Abby waving from their boat 1984
+El Zorro Abby waving from their boat 1984

-The only gas station was at the end of the Lima’s dock, near the present day Ballyhoo Restaurant.
-Now there are two busy PeMex stations on Isla; one on Aeropuerto and one on Rueda Medina.
-The common way to refuel a vehicle was to use empty paint can for the gasoline and a rolled up newspaper for the funnel.
-On one of their adventures into town the vehicle that Neil was driving ran out of gas near the naval base.
-In the early years the base was unfenced and a lot more approachable.
+On one of their adventures into town, the vehicle that Neil was driving ran out of gas near the naval base.
+In the early years, the base was unfenced and a lot more approachable.
 They were able to fill up their gas tank at the naval station, and for no cost.
-A short time later Neil purchased a proper gas can, only to discover as he was stepping out the front door of the store that the gas can had a hole in it.
-Turning around he asked the store proprietor for a refund or an exchange.
+A short time later, Neil purchased a proper gas can, only to discover as he was stepping out the front door of the store that the gas can had a hole in it.
+Turning around, he asked the store proprietor for a refund or an exchange.

-Makax Lagoon - before restaurants, bars, & marinas
+Makax Lagoon before restaurants, bars, & marinas

 “How do I know you didn’t put the hole in the can?” the man responded.

-Shaking his head in frustration Neil pointed out to the man that he hadn’t fully left the store.
+Shaking his head in frustration, Neil pointed out to the man that he hadn’t fully left the store.
 One foot was still inside when he discovered the problem.
 No. No refund, no replacement.
 End of conversation.

 Abby Fox - Dinner time!

-So that Abby would have a way to communicate with her family Neil paid for telephone installation for the Ayala household.
-Telephones were a rare and expensive luxury costing $600.00 US for an installation in town, and not available for many more years in the remote parts of the island such as Sac Bajo.
+So that Abby would have a way to communicate with her family, Neil paid for telephone installation for the Ayala household.
+Telephones were a rare and expensive luxury costing $600.00 US for an installation in town, and not available for many more years in the remote parts of the island, such as Sac Bajo.

 Home Sweet Home - 2015

-Through all the adventures and crazy happenings their very best memories are of the large informal family gatherings; food and drinks, and noise and fun; the huge lobsters and a myriad of tasty fish that were caught right in front of their home.
-The friends of their son Lenny and daughter Hilary invading the house.
+Through all the adventures and crazy happenings, their very best memories are of the large informal family gatherings; food and drinks, and noise and fun; the huge lobsters and a myriad of tasty fish that were caught right in front of their home.
+The friends of their son, Lenny and daughter, Hilary invading the house.
 Laughter and high spirits and love, much love.

 Thirty-six years in paradise and enjoying every minute of it.